-- Finalize and implement Addendum XXVII to establish a trigger mechanism for management measures to increase the biological resiliency of the Gulf of Maine/Georges Bank (GOM/GBK) stock - Finalize and implement Addendum XXIX to enhance spatial and temporal characterization of effort in federal lobster and Jonah crab fisheries.
+- Finalize and implement Addendum XXVII to establish a trigger mechanism for management measures to increase the protection of spawning stock biomass of the Gulf of Maine/Georges Bank (GOM/GBK) stock - Finalize and implement Addendum XXIX to enhance spatial and temporal characterization of effort in federal lobster and Jonah crab fisheries.
 Work with partners and ACCSP on developing tracking device approval and data collection and integration processes.